Norcamphor

 Norcamphor is an organic compound, classified as a bicyclic ketone.
 It is an analog of camphor, but without the three methyl groups.
 A colorless solid, it is used as a building block in organic synthesis.

+Synthesis and reactions

-Norcamphor is prepared from norbornene via the 2-formate ester, which is oxidized.
-It is a useful precursor to norborneols.
+Norcamphor was prepared from a Diels-alder reaction of cyclopentadiene and vinyl acetate, followed by oxidation with chromic acid in acetic acid solution.
+A more recent synthesis produces norbornene via the 2-formate ester, oxidized with chromic acid in acetone.
+It is a precursor to norborneols.
+The enzymatically mediated Baeyer-Villiger oxidation of norcamphor gives the lactone.